Setting up a Named Research Fellowship

 The Mark Donegan Fellowship

-Established in 2014, the Mark Donegan Fellowship was set up in memory of Mark Donegan (pictured), the former CEO of investment company, Altima Partners, who sadly died from throat Cancer in February 2014.
+Established in 2014, the Mark Donegan Fellowship was set up in memory of Mark Donegan (pictured), the former CEO of an investment company, Altima Partners, who sadly died from throat Cancer in February 2014.

 The Fellowship was set up to fund specific research projects under the guidance of Professor Kevin Harrington and is currently funding Dr Joan Kyula and Dr Victoria Roulstone’s reo-virus project at the Institute of Cancer Research.